singh1114/best/_posts/2020-08-30-asynchronous-behaviour-using-asyncio-in-python.md

 show_ads: false
 show_telegram_signup: true
 ---
 A lot has changed since I last published my post on handling long-running async tasks in Python using celery.
-Last time we used it to run a few async tasks to fetch data from some service.
+Last time we used it to run a few async tasks to fetch data from some service which took more than 5 minutes.
 You can read more about it in the post below.

 {% include linked_post.html url="using-celery-to-run-long-running-task-asynchronously" %}